dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 C# 8 introduced a new feature called [nullable reference types](/dotnet/csharp/tutorials/nullable-reference-types), which allows reference types to be annotated, indicating whether it is valid for them to contain null or not.
 This feature is disabled by default, and if enabled, it modifies EF Core's behavior in the following way:

-* If nullable reference types are disabled (the default), all properties with .NET reference types are configured as optional by convention (e.g. `string`).
+* If nullable reference types are disabled (the default), all properties with .NET reference types are configured as optional by convention (for example, `string`).
-* If nullable reference types are enabled, properties will be configured based on the C# nullability of their .NET type: `string?` will be configured as optional, whereas `string` will be configured as required.
+* If nullable reference types are enabled, properties will be configured based on the C# nullability of their .NET type: `string?` will be configured as optional, but `string` will be configured as required.

 The following example shows an entity type with required and optional properties, with the nullable reference feature disabled (the default) and enabled: